lasystuff/PsychMelt-Rewrite-mirror/README.md

 - Small but useful chart editor enhancements (Organizing the time display, Shift + Enter for instant preview, Ctrl + S shortcut)

-- Mod folder loading has been slightly overhauled (it now uses the content folder instead of the mods folder like Hit Single does).
+- Mod folder loading has been slightly overhauled (it now uses the content folder instead of the mods folder like Hit Single does)

-- Song Metadata (You can set the display name of the song and the artist that will be displayed on the pause screen.)
+- Song Metadata (You can set the display name of the song and the artist that will be displayed on the pause screen)

-#### This engine borrows a lot from various engines:

-- Modchart from Andromeda Engine
+- Modchart Manager from Andromeda Engine

-- Note splashes from Forever Engine

-#### ToDo (by priority)

-- Redo abstract macros to not dependence RuleScriptAbstracts.txt

-- More source restructuring

-- Lua parser rework

-- Scripted Classes "as" importing support